IRVLUTD/AutoX-SemMap/README.md

 ```

 ## A. Extract the robot exploration trajectory points
 From the saved data-folder at the end of exploration, first get the recorded robot poses.
-These poses are saved by default in ***robot_trajectory.json***.
+These poses will be saved by default in ***robot_trajectory.json*** file.
 ```
 python extract_robot_trajectory.py <data-folder>
 ```
 ## B. Generate traversal trajectory - Travelling Salesman Problem
-Next, sample the poses and plan the sequence to vsit the sampled points at low cost, using a Traveling Salesman Problem fomrulation.
+Next, sample the poses and plan the sequence to visit the sampled points at low cost, using a Traveling Salesman Problem fomrulation.
 ```
 python tsp_surveillance_trajectory.py robot_trajectory.json
 ```